-Marvel at homemade gingerbread houses that are drafted, designed, baked, planned, built and decorated by chef Jon Lovitch over the course of an entire year.
-GingerBread Lane, a 1.5 ton, 300-square-foot village made entirely of edible gingerbread, royal icing and candy, is a contender for the Guinness World Record for the largest gingerbread exhibit.
+Visitors can marvel at homemade gingerbread houses made entirely of edible gingerbread, royal icing and candy.
+The houses are drafted, designed, baked, planned, built and decorated by chef Jon Lovitch over the course of an entire year.

 Free with admission.Buy Admission Watch Explainer TV’s “How To Make A Gingerbread House” with Jon Lovitch

 GingerBread Lane is the record-holder of the Guinness World Records for largest gingerbread village.
 In order to be eligible for the title, every element of the gingerbread display must be edible, and the display must imitate a village with houses, shops and town services such as a firehouse and police station.
 Creator Jon Lovitch will again try to break his own record with this year’s GingerBread Lane.

 Every year, Lovitch designs, bakes and decorates all of the structures for GingerBread Lane in his home in Queens, N.Y.
 When Lovitch gets an idea for a building in GingerBread Lane, the first sketches it out in a notepad and then brings it to life with frosting and candy that he purchases throughout the year.
 Part of the fun of GingerBread Lane is seeing the various ways that candy is used to decorate the houses: pieces of gum become brick walls, candy canes become railings on staircases, and M&M’s, candy corn, jelly beans, and Necco Wafers become colorful rooftop shingles.